GNS-Science/nzshm-opensha/doc/investigations/303-remove 1e-20 bins/write-up.md

 # Removing 1e-20 buckets from `targetOnFaultSupraSeisMFDs`

 ## Problem
-For `NZSHM22`, `targetOnFaultSupraSeisMFDs` went from magnitude 5.05 to 9.05.
+For `NZSHM22`, `targetOnFaultSupraSeisMFDs` stretched from magnitude 5.05 to 9.05.
 However, our min mag was `6.8` and we have no ruptures above `8.54`.
 This meant we zeroed out all bins below the 6.85 bin and above the 8.55 bin.
-Or rather, we used `1e-20`.
-In conjunction, we introduced special code in the `misfits` calculation that handles a resulting misfit of `-1`
+Or rather, we set it to `1e-20`.
+In conjunction, we introduced special code in the `misfits` calculation that handles a corresponding misfit of `-1`

 The goal of this investigation is
 - to be able to remove MFD bins that need to be zeroed out, and also